tomasferrarisenda/backstage/README.md

 - DOCKER_USERNAME: <your-dockerhub-username\>
 - DOCKER_PASSWORD: <your-dockerhub-password\>

-These are required for the GitHub workflows to work
+These are required for the GitHub workflows to work.

 </br>